Clarifai/docs/docs/api-guide/concepts/languages.md

 Below is an example of how to get a single language translation for a concept.
 You can get it by the language code and concept ID.

-Note that the initialization code used here is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)

 <Tabs>

 <TabItem value="grpc_python" label="gRPC Python">